josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 steal.value 9676317
 ```
 As you can see from the output, my `cpu` plugin is running just fine and returning values.

+To delete a plugin (and the graph), just simply delete the symlink and it will drop out next time the cron job runs.

+That's it!
+That should you up an running pretty quickly.
+As always, if you have any questions/comments please send me a pull request on github.
+If you are interested in sys-admin, machine learning, math, and/or statistics you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti)